 award given to only the nation’s finest schools.

 Santa Margarita graduates become leaders in business, medicine, law, not-for-profits, military, finance, government and in the Church.
-With more than 8,000, Santa Margarita Catholic High School continues to produce exceptional graduates – spiritually, mentally, physically and emotionally – just as Bishop Johnson envisioned.
+With more than 8,900 alumni, Santa Margarita Catholic High School continues to produce exceptional graduates – spiritually, mentally, physically and emotionally – just as Bishop Johnson envisioned.